 Welcome to 1000 Club

-The importance of supporting
+The importance of supporting young people

 Experience of the world of work is key to developing well rounded young people that are ready to become effective employees and meet the expectations of employers.
 This will ensure they have the characteristics and skills that employers need and therefore able to support businesses in their growth and the growth of the local economy.